stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

-Booleans themselves are fine to store, pass and test directly (`if (flag)`, `flag = !flag`, `cond ? a : b`) — it is only `===`/`!==` *comparison* of a boolean that fails, and because the failure appears as a runtime `processMidi error` rather than a load-time error, a script with one of these loads cleanly and then does nothing on every message.
+Booleans themselves are fine to store, pass and test directly (`if (flag)`, `flag = !flag`, `cond ? a : b`) — it is only `===`/`!==` *comparison* of a boolean that fails, and because the failure appears as a runtime `onMidiMessage error` rather than a load-time error, a script with one of these loads cleanly and then does nothing on every message.
 See [Scale quantiser.js](../../../presets/MidiKit/JavaScript/Scale%20quantiser.js), which keeps its tie-break flag as `0`/`1` for exactly this reason.